 Best for water babies: Holiday Haven Huskisson Beach

 Just steps from gorgeous white sand and with uninterrupted views over Jervis Bay, this Holiday Haven is a winner for beach lovers.
-There are a range of accommodation options on offer, from fully equipped cabins to powered ensuite sites and cool, shady camp sites.
-Grab some kayaks and take to the bay for a leisurely paddle or cool off in the park’s pool – there’s also a playground and Spider Park for kids.
-Bonus: it’s pet friendly.
+There are a range of accommodation options on offer, from fully equipped cabins to powered ensuite sites and cool, shady campsites.
+Grab some kayaks and take to the bay for a leisurely paddle or cool off in the park’s pool.
+Kids will also enjoy the playground and Spider Park.
+Bonus: there are pet-friendly options.

 Best for beach lovers: Holiday Haven White Sands

-This immaculate holiday park sits on a crystal-clear waterway accessing Jervis Bay and comes replete with its own boat ramp and floating pontoon.
-The facilities are extensive, including a pool and splash zone, kayak and SUP hire, a communal firepit, barbecue facilities and even an 1979 food van where you can pick up snacks and drinks.
-There’s space to camp and set up your van, or you can check in to villas – three welcome your four-legged friends.
+This immaculate holiday park sits on a crystal-clear waterway and has its own boat ramp and floating pontoon.
+The facilities are extensive, including a pool and splash zone, a communal firepit, barbecue facilities, EV charger and even a 1979 food van where you can pick up snacks and drinks.
+There’s space to camp and set up your van, or you can check in to villas.
+Pet-friendly options are available.

 Best for serenity: Hidden Creek Campsite

-You’re just five kilometres from Huskisson at Hidden Creek, but you’ll feel like you’ve found your own patch of paradise when you pitch your tent.
-Wake up to the call of native birds greeting the sun, then end the day beside your own campfire with a glass of wine.
-The property is set on two hectares of bushland, and there are plenty of secluded sites, both powered and unpowered.
-There are also cabins, if you prefer creature comforts.
-Look out for the glamping tents, coming soon.
+You’re just 5km from Huskisson at Hidden Creek Campsite, but you’ll feel like you’ve found your own patch of paradise when you pitch your tent.
+Wake up to the call of native birds greeting the sun, then end the day beside your own campfire.
+On the banks of Currambene Creek, this two-hectare, family-owned and -run, bushland property has its own boat ramp.
+There are plenty of secluded sites - both powered and unpowered - and cabins.

 Best for explorers: Holiday Haven Currarong

-On the northern edge of Jervis Bay Marine Park, this is the ideal base to explore some of the region’s top natural wonders, including Jervis Bay itself, the Beecroft Peninsula, Point Perpendicular Lighthouse and Honeymoon Bay.
-Set up camp or check in to a cabin, the head off for watery adventures – you have direct access to Currarong Beach and Creek, as well as the general store and fish ‘n’ chip chop.
+On the northern edge of Jervis Bay Marine Park, Holiday Haven Currarong is a great base from which to explore some of the region’s top natural wonders, including Jervis Bay itself, the Beecroft Peninsula, Point Perpendicular Lighthouse and Honeymoon Bay.
+Set up camp or check in to a cabin, then head off for an adventure - you have direct access to Currarong Beach and Creek, as well as the general store plus the best fish and chips around.
+Enjoy the camp’s pool, splash pad, jumping pillow, boat ramp and pet-friendly options.